Guide for Library members Guide for Library members

 How do I find out what you have in stock?

 You can check the library catalogue via the library website on your home PC or any Doncaster Library computer.
 Staff will be happy to help with this and we may be able to obtain items not in stock.
-Standard requests are now free but charges do apply to Inter Library Loans.
+Reservation charges apply.

-Members of the Library Service can request any item that is not immediately available.
-If the title is not in stock within Doncaster Libraries, every effort will be made to obtain a copy either by purchase or by borrowing from another library.
+Members of the Library Service can reserve/request any item that is not immediately available.
+If the title is not in stock within Doncaster Libraries, every effort will be made to obtain a copy either by purchase or by borrowing from another library authority.

-All standard requests are free of charge.
-If the book is obtained from another Library Service, (Inter Library Loan) the charge will be £5.50 or the actual cost if it is higher.
+There is a reservation charge of 30p for each standard reservation for adult and internet plus members.
+If the book is obtained from another Library Authority, (Inter Library Loan) the charge will be £6.60 or the actual cost if it is higher.
 Requests can also be placed for other items such as DVDs.

-The service is also available online through the link to the Library Catalogue using the following link: Library Catalogue Online - In this case you will need your library card number and PIN (Personal Identification Number).
+The service is also available online through the link to the Library Catalogue using the following link: Library Catalogue Online - In this case you will need your library card number and PIN.
 Please ask a member of staff if you do not have a PIN.

 What are the opening hours?